ScalaWilliam/aptgit/README.md

 git-notes also has a Jenkins integration: https://github.com/jenkinsci/google-git-notes-publisher-plugin

 Fun, isn't it, now that you could have all this data available without any funky APIs?

+# Defining this

+We define a minimal system of reacting to Git updates.
+With this reactivity, we can instantly build Issue tracking systems, continuous integration systems, continuous deployment systems, all without coupling and with proper inversion of control.

+So, what is the minimum?
+Well, it is:
+- HTTP endpoint that contains "last updated" date and WebSub tags.
+- Git Server Hook that sends updates to the corresponding WebSub location and changes the "last updated" date.

+It's pretty much independent of the Git server implementation, and could even be implemented By GitHub, GitLab and others.
+Whether they will, is another question.
+GitHub one day decided to remove git notes.
+They left a message saying it's no longer supported, refusing to make any indication of why: https://blog.github.com/2010-08-25-git-notes-display/

+I intend to build a whole ecosystem around this as I like lightweight things.
+Most exciting to me is lightweight, framework-free continuous integrations and deployments, in spirit of Git Watch.

+Next is Issue tracking that is coupled with Pull requests (or Change Request).
+Next is enhancing my lovely "Git Work" workflows: see more @ http://git.work/

+Good night, chaps.